kyouryuukunn/renpy-ActionEditor3/README.md

  Property Group
 ================

- For tuple, You can use `props_groups` where that key is the property name and that value is the tuple of each element name, so that they can be edited individually. example:
+ For tuples, You can use `props_groups` where that key is the property name and that value is the tuple of each element name, so that they can be edited individually. example:

     props_groups = {